mdibl/biocore_documentation/cli_workshops_2020/markdown/workshop_intro.md

 Once you launch the PowerShell app, you should see a window similar to the one below.

 <img src="https://github.com/mdibl/biocore_documentation/blob/master/cli_workshops_2020/images/images_workshop_1/powershell.png?raw=true">

-### A quick note ###
-Most Linux terminal commands will work in Windows PowerShell.
-If not, you can reference [this post](https://mathieubuisson.github.io/powershell-linux-bash/).

 ## The Linux File System
 A file system is a layer underneath your computer's operating system.